 A permit applicant may request a Standards Deviation from the Department.
-The request must justify why requirements of the Standards are not necessary, applicable, or if a suitable replacement to a requirement is desired.
-Such a deviation will not be granted without significant justification.
-Additionally, a deviation request does not guarantee that a deviation will be granted.
+The request must justify why specific requirements of the Standards are not necessary, inapplicable, or if a suitable replacement standard for a requirement is desired.
+A Standards Deviation will not be granted without valid justification.
+Additionally, a Standards Deviation request does not guarantee that a Standards Deviation will be granted.